placaille/empowerment/README.md

 Indeed, given the ultimate state to be reached `s'`, the marginal probability of reaching that state from origin state `s` is the sum of the probabilities of the action sequences (under the behavior policy, i.e. source distribution) that allow to reach that ultimate state `s'`.
 This simplifies greatly the computatation since we only need to make deterministic rollouts at each state and use that information to find which state can lead to others.

 Considering the simplified environment with a reasonable state and action size, all possible rollouts can be computed with moderate effort.
 This in turn makes it easy to determine all the possible paths that lead to a given state, which is the most computationally intensive part of the algorithm.

+## Variational Information Maximization

+### To-Do
+* [X] Make basic environments that will allow for testing
+* [X] Implement basic empowerment estimation from paper
+    * [X] Decoder to predict which sequence of actions was taken (log-likelihood)
+    * [X] Source network
+    * [X] Verify the empowerment computed is correct for at least one single state
+* [X] Implement true empowerment algorithm (Blahut-Arimoto)
+* [X] Expand the documentation in the repo
+* [X] Run the maps with longer sequences

+* [ ] Implement in the continuous case
+    * inverted pendulum could be a good start

+### Objective

+Reproduce some of the results posted in order to be able to take it as a starting point to build a new approach to compute the empowerment.

+### Var-Info-Max's Proposed approach

+1. inverse model of action sequence (_tl;dr predict action out of states w/ log-likelihood_)
+1. normalized distribution prediction with two models (_tl;dr predict log-likelihood w/ MSE_)
+1. compute empowerment with the normalization constant estimator $\phi$ from step \#2.

+**They also train a feature extractor on top of all this, however it doesn't change much of the general approach and isn't required for discrete states**